larschrj/Zortex-M33/README.md

 # Zortex-M33
-Minimal bare metal Zig for Arm Cortex-M33 (STM32U585AI/B-U585I-IOT02A).
+Minimal bare metal Zig for Arm Cortex-M33 using STM32U585AI on the B-U585I-IOT02A board.

 Inspired by and builds on the [embedded_zig](https://github.com/tralamazza/embedded_zig) project.